Logiqx/wst-results/docs/team/notes.md

     - Show individual heat results in different columns
     - Add support for names in Sailwave file that have no max speeds for the week
     - Support for DNC, DNS and DNF
+    - Move into sse-results project
+    - Incorporate UKWA series into WSW reporting
   - Improve Python code that creates adhoc charts - avoid memory bloat which causes issues on modest laptops
   - Package the Python script that looks for poor quality data in motion logs
   - Create new key for GitHub commits, rather than using the current key